heremaps/here-artifact-maven-wagon/CONTRIBUTING.md

 Git has the `-s` flag that can sign a commit for you, see example below:

 `$ git commit -s -m 'README.md: Fix minor spelling mistake'`

+# Travis CI
+All opened pull request are being tested by Travis CI before they can be merged to the target branch.
+After the new code is pushed to `master` Travis will run the test suite again, build the artifacts and release them to Maven Central repository.
+The job will automatically increase Artifact Wagon patch version during this process.